Reconfigure the Azure-SSIS integration runtime

 After you provision and start an instance of Azure-SSIS integration runtime, you can reconfigure it by running a sequence of

 Start PowerShell cmdlets consecutively.
-For example, the following PowerShell script changes the number of nodes allocated for the Azure-SSIS integration runtime instance to 5.
+For example, the following PowerShell script changes the number of nodes allocated for the Azure-SSIS integration runtime instance to five.

-First, stop the Azure-SSIS integration runtime by using the Stop-AzureRmDataFactoryV2IntegrationRuntime cmdlet.
+First, stop the Azure-SSIS integration runtime by using the Stop-AzDataFactoryV2IntegrationRuntime cmdlet.
 This command releases all of its nodes and stops billing.

-Reconfigure the Azure-SSIS IR by using the Set-AzureRmDataFactoryV2IntegrationRuntime cmdlet.
+Next, reconfigure the Azure-SSIS IR by using the Set-AzDataFactoryV2IntegrationRuntime cmdlet.
 The following sample command scales out an Azure-SSIS integration runtime to five nodes.

-Then, Start the Azure-SSIS integration runtime by using the Start-AzureRmDataFactoryV2IntegrationRuntime cmdlet.
+Then, start the Azure-SSIS integration runtime by using the Start-AzDataFactoryV2IntegrationRuntime cmdlet.
 This command allocates all of its nodes for running SSIS packages.